This post may contain affiliate links. Please read our disclosure policy.

 - 3 cups low-sodium chicken or turkey broth

-- On the day you’re going to make the stuffing, preheat the oven to 400 degrees.
+- On the day you’re going to make the stuffing, preheat the oven to 400 degrees Fahrenheit.
 Place the tray of bread in the oven for 10-15 minutes, or until the bread starts to brown.

 - When the bread is toasted, transfer it to a large bowl.
-Add in the onion and celery mixture, all of the chopped up herbs, 3/4 teaspoon each of salt and black pepper, and 1 large egg, lightly beaten.
+Add in the onion and celery mixture, chopped herbs, 3/4 teaspoon each of salt and black pepper, and 1 large egg, lightly beaten.

 - Add in 3 cups low-sodium chicken or turkey broth and stir to combine.